-I’m sure if you are a new chinchilla owner you are probably curious about many things such as why chinchillas bathe in dust.
+I’m sure if you are a new chinchilla owner you are probably curious about many things and want to know the best approach to keeping your chinchilla clean and healthy.

 It’s just the nature of being a pet owner.